chadvidovcich/dragonBall-API/README.md

 ## What it is

 The Dragon Ball API is a RESTful API based on the television series Dragon Ball.
 API queries will return characters from the series.

-This project serves as a playground for learning.
-The server side is written in **Express** and utilizes **MongoDB** as the database.
-Once I had the RESTful API set up, I created a quick client site using React and Bootstrap.

-I also set up **ESlint** for linting and **Mocha/Chai** for testing.
-These were added to the CI/CD pipeline and now run at each push to the master branch on Github.

 ## Where to find it